sksoumik/detect-covid-19-app/README.md

  ```
  $ pip install requirements.txt
  ```
- - or, you can also create a conda environment using the `conda.yaml` file. command:
+ - or, you can also create a conda environment using the `conda.yaml` file; command:
  ```
  $ conda env create -f conda.yaml
  ```
- - Run the machine learning(ML) code to generate ML model weights, command:
+ - Run the machine learning (ML) code to generate model weights; command:

  ```
  $ python ml_train.py
  ```
- - Model will be saved in the `ml_models` directory.
+ - Model will be saved in the `ml_models/` directory.
- - To serve the model to the flask server, command:
+ - To serve the model to the flask server; command:
  ```
 $ export FLASK_APP=app.py
 $ flask run